 Before his death, people feared Jim Courtright.
 While serving as City Marshal, he did reduce Fort Worth’s murder rate by half.
 Courtright was a man to fear: he was a murderer, a bully, and a thief.
 While many people did attend his funeral, it is impossible to know whether this was an expression of sadness or relief.

 - Oliver Knight, Fort Worth: Outpost on the Trinity, 1953

 - H. Williams, The News-Tribune in Old Fort Worth, 1975

 - K. DeArment, Jim Courtright of Fort Worth: His Life and Legend, 2004

-The largest strike in Texas history called by the Knights of Labor against railroad baron Jay Gould.
+The largest strike in Texas history was called by the Knights of Labor against railroad baron Jay Gould.
 The walkout lasted for more than a year and ended when Gould agreed to cease discriminating against union workers.